 “No.” came a faint reply from uncle, almost inaudible.

 “But Sahib, it’s a long journey to Delhi and it’s going to be colder.
 I can share my blanket with you.
-I see that you only have a blazer to protect yourself from the cold”, said the man offering uncle the other end of the blanket.
+I see that you have only a blazer to protect yourself from the cold”, said the man offering uncle the other end of the blanket.

 “Oh!
 No!
 I am good!
 Please don’t trouble yourself,” uncle pleaded with the man while silently praying that the man would stop bothering him.
 The hideous smile troubled uncle even more.
 In the darkness of the bus, with dim lights casting a neon glow inside, the atmosphere looked hostile and intimidating.